gemoc/gemoc.github.io/discovery/gemoc_3.6.1/catalog.md

             GEMOC xMOF Engine  <small>by Vienna University of Technology</small>
         </h3>
         <p>xMOF allows you to define the execution semantics of your language with UML activity diagrams.  [gemoc-studio 3.1.0]</p>
         <p>The xMOF language allows you to define the execution semantics of your language with UML activity diagrams.
-This component provides the xMOF language, editor and execution engine, as well as wizards helping you to setup your xMOF projects.</p>
+This component provides the xMOF language, editor and execution engine, as well as wizards helping you to setup your xMOF projects.
-        <p><a href="https://github.com/moliz/moliz.xmof">Learn more</a></p>
+                <a href="https://github.com/moliz/moliz.xmof">Learn more</a></p>
         <p><small>License EPL</small></p>
         <h4>Update site</h4>
         <ul>
            <li><a href="http://moliz.github.io/moliz.gemoc/updatesite/nightly/">http://moliz.github.io/moliz.gemoc/updatesite/nightly/</a></li>
            <li><a href="http://download.eclipse.org/releases/neon">http://download.eclipse.org/releases/neon</a></li>
         </ul>
+        <h4>Compatibility</h4>
+        <p>Checked last with GEMOC version 3.1.0</p>
     </div>
     <div class="col-md-4 col-md-pull-8">
         <img class="img-responsive img-hover" src="images/xmof-figure-320x240.png" alt="">